rentry/rentry.github.io/_posts/2017-01-10-learning-what-to-learn.md

 I keep up with as many "major" CSS developments as I can, determining what constitutes a "major" development by tracking the experts at [A List Apart](http://alistapart.com/) and [CSS Tricks](https://css-tricks.com/), among a few others.
 I'm currently reading [_Get Ready for CSS Grid Layout_](https://abookapart.com/products/get-ready-for-css-grid-layout) from A Book Apart.

 ### Pattern libraries
 I am crazy about pattern libraries (or front-end style guides).
 I stalk [styleguides.io](http://styleguides.io/).
 I've read [_Atomic Design_](http://atomicdesign.bradfrost.com/) and [_Front-end Style Guides_](http://www.maban.co.uk/projects/front-end-style-guides/).
-I've composed writing style guides and worked on brand guidelines, so I suppose its understandable that I have such an affinity for pattern libraries.
+I've composed writing style guides and worked on brand guidelines, so I suppose it’s understandable that I have such an affinity for pattern libraries.

 ### JavaScript
 JavaScript is definitely the front-end language I work with the least.
 I've written presentational JavaScript and jQuery here and there, and I've written some [Leaflet](http://leafletjs.com/) maps, but I just don't work with JavaScript that often.